 A good place to start your discovery of the neighbourhood is actually above it, on the Place Poelart.
 The giant square lined by the Palais de Justice is the best lookout point of Brussels.
 You can see the entire city centre, impressive Koekelberg Basilica and famous Atomium glistening in the far distance.

-Vintage by the kilo
+Shopping in Brussels: vintage by the kilo

 Hop on the elevator, head down and you’ll immediately find yourself in the heart of The Marolles.
 And that’s where the shopping begins!
 Rue Haute is bursting at the seams with vintage shops.
 You either buy it per piece or by the kilo.
 For the latter Melting Pot Kilo is the place to shop: piles and piles of vintage jeans, dresses, jackets and bags.
 And all for just €15 a kilo.
 Don’t forget to look up every once in a while in Rue Haute and the surrounding streets as you may discover some of the great mural cartoons that Brussels is famous for.